danieldiamond/gitlab-analytics/notes.md

 DM is part of the Business Dimensional Lifecycle methodology developed by Ralph Kimball which includes a set of methods, techniques and concepts for use in data warehouse design.

+*a logical design technique that seeks to present the data in a standard, intuitive framework that allows for high-performance acces*

 ## Fact and dimension tables

+Dimensional modeling always uses the concepts of facts (measures), and dimensions (context).
+Facts are typically (but not always) numeric values that can be aggregated, and dimensions are groups of hierarchies and descriptors that define the facts.

+Fact table is a central table and is linked to dimensional tables with foreign keys creating a star schema

 The high level schema of fact and dimension tables for calculating  ARR/ Customer count
 ```mermaid